Lundalogik/lime-elements/CONTRIBUTING.md

 ### Tests

+**Please note**:
+At the moment, we don't have a working test-suite in **lime-elements**.
+Therefore, this section does not apply at the moment.
+See issue #24 for details.

 Before pushing your code changes make sure all **tests pass** and that you have added tests for every possible case introduced by your code change:

 ```bash